HebaMak/phone-market/README.md

 ### `npm test`

 Launches the te watch mode.\
-nning tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-Builds thefolder.\
-It correctly bundleode and optimizes the build
+nning tests](https://facebook.github.io/create-react-app/docs/running-tests) for more informatio It correctly bundleode and optimizes the build
 Your app is ready to be deployed!